Zucchini Bread is one of my all time favorites! This recipe is so simple to make in the Ninja Foodi and the flavor is outstanding!

 - Set the loaf pan on the rack in the low position into the inner pot of the Ninja Foodi and set the Bake/Roast function to 275° F and bake for 35-40 minutes.
 See recipe notes

 - Check for doneness using a thermometer, the temp should be around 200°F/93°C Remove and all to cool on a baking rack for 30 -60 minutes before applying the icing

 Cream Cheese Icing

 - Using a hand mixer, beat the cream cheese and sugar until well combined.
-Add in 1/2 cup heavy cream and beat for 1 minute.
-Add in 1 Tbsp of milk and check consistency, add second tablespoon if needed.
+Add in ½ cup heavy cream and beat for 1 minute.
+Add in 1 tablespoon of milk and check consistency, add second tablespoon if needed.
 The consistency should be thick, but pourable.
 Pour over the zucchini loaf or use a pastry bag to decorate.